AstraytLUL/CCDS_TechFest_2025/README.md

 # CCDS_TechFest_2025
 This is our first hackathon!
 ## Project Info
-Project: False Information Detector Chatbox \\
+Project: False Information Detector Chatbox <br/>
 Team Member: Wang Min-Jen, Wu Dong-Ray
 ## Running the Project
 First, clone the repo to local.
-Then run the following commands.\\
+Then run the following commands.<br/>
 After running these commands, you should be able to access the application at `localhost:5000`
 ### For MacOS:
 ```bash